Iliotibial Band Injection

 - An iliotibial band injection involves the injection of local anaesthetic and corticosteroid into the inflamed area.

-- This procedure is always performed under X-ray or ultrasound control in the day surgery setting.
+- This procedure is always performed in the day surgery under X-ray or ultrasound control.

 Prior to the Procedure